Daniil516/Hangman-game/README.md

 The computer "guesses" an arbitrary word, and the user must guess it by alternately entering each letter of the word.
 Total attempts: 7.
 Important!
 Letter cases are not taken into account.
 ## To play:

--You should have installed ruby on your pc(how to do this - https://www.ruby-lang.org/en/documentation/installation/)
+-You should have installed ruby(version >=2.5.9) on your pc(how to do this - https://www.ruby-lang.org/en/documentation/installation/)
 1) Download all files to single folder
 2) Open CMD
 3) Open program directory in CMD